Berthold of Garsten: Life

 Berthold de Ranchez was born around 1060 at Lake Constance in Austria.
 He presumably belonged to the family of the bailiffs of Regensburg and is believed to have been descended from the house of the Counts of Bogen, who traditionally also held the office of Advocatus (Domvogt) of the Regensburg Cathedral.
 One version of his biography states that he married, but after a short marriage his wife died and he became a widower at the age of thirty.
 He immediately joined the Benedictines (Ordo Sancti Benedicti - OSB) in Sankt Blasien in the Black Forest.
 Another version says that he entered this monastery at a very young age and does not mention any marriage.

 He became a librarian and in 1094 subprior in Sankt Blasien.
 His time at Sankt Blasien was very important, as it brought him into contact with the Cluniac reform, which had made only sporadic progress in the German Empire.

 In 1107 he was called by Abbot Hartmann of Göttweig Abbey to become the new prior.
 The following year, Margrave Ottokar II of Styria entrusted Berthold with the development of Garsten Abbey, which Ottokar had founded in 1082 but was in the process of transforming from a community of secular canons to a monastic one, living under the Rule of Saint Benedict.
 Berthold soon established a rigorous discipline and reform along Cluniac lines.

 Initially under the rule of Göttweig Abbey, the new community was declared independent in 1111, and Berthold was installed as the new community's first abbot.
 In this post he distinguished himself by his piety, kindness to all who approached him for help or counsel, devotion to his pastoral duties and organizational talent.
 In Garsten he founded a hospice for guests and a hospital for the poor, and his kindness to the poor and pilgrims became a strain on the resources of the young monastery which led to stories of how God miraculously intervened to keep it operating.
 Berthold had a reputation as a prophet and miracle worker.
 According to legend, when there was insufficient fish for meals on feast days, by his blessing enough was found to be provided.

 With skillful administration, he increased the monastery's properties, thanks to gifts and testamentary gifts from private individuals.
 He introduced the Hirsau Reforms of monastic life into Austria.

 Berthold had a reputation for living a private life of severe penance, never eating meat or fish and spending most of his nights in prayer.
-His advice was sought by the many visitors who came to the monastery to hear him preach, and he built up a reputation as a wise and effective guide.
+His advice was sought by the many visitors who came to the monastery to hear him preach, and he had a reputation as a wise advisor.
 He was Emperor Conrad III's confessor.
-Berthold converted the robber Leo and persuaded him to enter the monastery.